About Newborn Kittens

 When they are around one month old the kittens will show the first signs of playing with each other.
 When they are two months old they will become very playful.

-The kittens are considered entirely independent when they are six months old.
+Cats are considered entirely independent when they are six months old.

 How the Mother Cat Cares for her Newborns

 During their first month their mother will provide warmth, safety and milk.
 Their mother will be the sole reason the kittens survive.

 The mother cat will keep close watch over her newborns and examine them regularly.
 She will keep them clean and protect them.

 The mother cat will also stimulate the gentiles of her babies frequently by licking and this will in turn help the kittens to discharge their excrement.
 They are in this matter dependent upon their mother.

 If the mother cat does not see to it that the urination and defecation process is set in motion, the kittens would simply die.

 The mother cat will eat/lick any excrement the kittens produce, keeping the place very clean.
 She will continue with this until her babies start eating solid food.